dcu-sharepoint/SPFx-samples-training/README.md

 ## Minimal Path to Awesome

 - Clone this repository
-- in the command line run:
+- In the command line run:
   - `npm i`
   - `npm i -g gulp`
   - `tsd install`